-- a major in intercultural religious studies leading to a BA degree - a minor in intercultural religious studies The intercultural religious studies (ICRS) program is designed for those who are interested in any kind of cross-cultural work or ministry.
-Interdisciplinary approaches provide students the opportunity to specialize in a stream of their choice and to shape learning outcomes toward individual visions and goals.
+The intercultural religious studies (ICRS) program is designed for those who are interested in any kind of cross-cultural work or ministry.
+Interdisciplinary approaches provide students the opportunity to shape learning outcomes toward individual visions and goals.
 ICRS explores the richness of various cultures and religions in light of globalization and the meaningful theological and social contextualization of the Gospel.
-Additionally, through its inclusion of language learning, the possibility of obtaining a TESL diploma through selected coursework and a crosscultural practicum, the program lays academic foundations upon which practical experience is based.
-Semester study programs overseas or at the TWU Laurentian Centre in Ottawa may also be incorporated in the program the major.
-ICRS graduates have entered fields of global missionary service, ministry roles in local church settings, teaching, political advocacy, community and social services, and governmental and non-governmental organizations in Canada and overseas.
+Additionally, ICRS graduates have entered fields of global missionary service, ministry roles in local church settings, teaching, political advocacy, community and social services, and governmental and non-governmental organizations in Canada and overseas.
 Many ICRS alumni also enter graduate studies in areas such as social science, religion, missiology, linguistics, and education.
-Program Checklists and Requirements:

-- major in inter-cultural religious studies, BA degree - minor in inter-cultural religious studies International Studies Department of History, Political and International Studies Robynne Healey, Ph.D., Chair Paul Rowe, Ph.D., Chair and Coordinator The Department of History, Political and International Studies offers the following multidisciplinary programs in International Studies: - an honours program in international studies, leading to a BA (honours) degree - a major in international studies, leading to a BA degree The multidisciplinary international studies program provides students with a broad understanding of the changing dynamics of our global society.
+International Studies Department of History, Political and International Studies Paul Rowe, Ph.D., Chair and Coordinator The Department of History, Political and International Studies offers the following multidisciplinary programs in International Studies: - Honours program in International Studies, leading to a BA (honours) degree. - International Affairs & Global Policy track - International Development & Cultural Change track - International Political Economy track - Major in International Studies, leading to a BA degree. - International Affairs & Global Policy track - International Development & Cultural Change track - International Political Economy track The multidisciplinary international studies program provides students with a broad understanding of the changing dynamics of our global society.
 It equips them with insights and skills for international careers in areas such as teaching, the foreign service, and international business; social service involving immigrants, refugees, resettlement, and overseas development; missionary service; and journalism, research, and advocacy work on global issues.
 The program includes a core of courses that gives students a foundation in understanding contemporary global developments, with electives to suit their particular interests.
 The program provides a cross-cultural dimension for economic, social, and political issues.
 Approved course credits that are part of one of the Council for Christian Colleges and Universities' International Studies Programs or Trinity Western's Laurentian Leadership Centre count towards the international studies, BA (honours) or BA degree.
 For details, see 'Additional Curricular Opportunities' or contact the coordinator.
-Program Checklists and Requirements: - Major in International Studies, B.A.-International Affairs and Global Policy Track - Major in International Studies, B.A.-International Development and Cultural Change Track - Major in International Studies, B.A.- International Political Economy Track The honours program in international studies allows for a greater degree of specialization in international studies and is especially valuable as a preparation for graduate studies and service in governmental and non-governmental organizations.
+The honours program in international studies allows for a greater degree of specialization in international studies and is especially valuable as a preparation for graduate studies and service in governmental and non-governmental organizations.
 Admission to the honours program in international studies is by application to the international studies coordinator.
 Prospective candidates normally apply at the end of their second year of study, but admission is possible during the third year.
 To be admitted, students must have a cumulative GPA of 3.0.
 A GPA of 3.0 must be maintained in all international studies courses.
-An overall average of 3.0 is required for graduation. - honours program in international studies, BA(honours) - international affairs track - honours program in international studies, BA (honours) - international development and cultural change track - honours program in international studies, BA (honours) - international political economy track - honours program in international studies, BA (honours) - linguistics and TESOL track Linguistics Department of Linguistics Randy Lebold, ML.E., Chair The Department of Linguistics offers:
+An overall average of 3.0 is required for graduation.
+Linguistics Department of Linguistics Randy Lebold, Ph.D., Chair The Department of Linguistics offers: